Racial Equity & Social Justice Consulting

 Race-nicity Lunch Series

 Several times throughout the year, the CREDE hosts events for faculty and staff to come together and discuss a particular book/article over lunch.
-This is an opportunity for the campus community to engage in open dialogue about race and ethnicity.
+This is an opportunity for the campus community to openly engage in dialogue about race and ethnicity.

 For more information, please contact Dr. Damion Blake at email@example.com.